SonghuaHu-UMD/MultiSTGraph/README.md

 [//]: # (* The code for other baselines is located at `./libcity/model/`.)

-You can also directly copy the data and our model to the LibCity environment and run.
+:exclamation: You can also directly copy the data and our model to the LibCity environment and run.
 However, I suggest you directly using the repository here since some changes are made compared with the original LibCity:
 * A new data format for static variables is added.
 * A new dataset class, the mth_dataset, is added, to support multi-head temporal fusion across all models.
+* Support group-based normalization for model evaluation.
 * Some changes to support the separate inclusion of time-varying external variables and time-varying calendar variables.
 * Configurations of model, data, and executor are changed accordingly to fit our dataset.
 * Only those with performance greater than vanilla RNN are selected from LibCity as baselines in our study.